MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 Dynamics 365 Remote Assist for mobile phones or tablets is now available on Android or iOS devices with ARCore enabled.
 You can check out the device requirements here.

 ## Features:
--Video calling
+- Video calling
--Annotations
+- Annotations
--Capturing snapshots and annotating on snapshots -Sending chat messages
+- Capturing snapshots and annotating on snapshots
+- Sending chat messages
--Low bandwidth mode
+- Low bandwidth mode
--Integration with Dynamics 365 Field Service
+- Integration with Dynamics 365 Field Service
 ###
 Watch a video on Dynamics 365 Remote Assist Mobile.